telerik/ajax-docs/general-information/integration-with-visual-studio/typescript-definitions/use-typescript-for-the-telerik-ui-for-asp.net-ajax-suite.md

 ## Attaching Event Handlers via Properties

-All controls from the Telerik® UI for ASP.NET Ajax suite provide a rich set of client-side events that can be attached via properties (e.g., the RadButton’s OnClientClicking).
+All controls from the Telerik® UI for ASP.NET AJAX suite provide a rich set of client-side events that can be attached via properties (e.g., the RadButton’s OnClientClicking).

 The name of the JavaScript function should be set as a value to the event property.The same applies in **TypeScript** as well.
 Additionally, to have intellisense,you should define the object types of the exposed arguments in the function’s signature	(see **Example 4** and **Figure 3**).